Marv0912/golden-lion-properties/README.md

 ## Icebox Features
 - Create search feature by sorting properties from listings such as price and location.
-- User Auth so users can save listings for future sightings.
+- User Auth so users can save listings for future reference.
+- Admin receives email notifications when messages are sent.